-6-10 FAULTY SPRINGS OR SHOCK ABSORBERS
+7-5 FAULTY SPRINGS, SHOCK ABSORBERS OR BALL JOINTS

 a.
-Weak Springs
+Springs

 Measurement of the trim dimension with springs installed is the only practical method of checking chassis springs that are reported to be weak.
-See paragraph 6-17 for checking trim dimension of front springs and paragraph 6-20 for rear springs.
+See paragraph 7-13 for checking trim dimension.
 The strength of chassis springs cannot be determined by measurement of the free length when removed from car, because springs of equal strength under rated load may vary considerably in length when not loaded.